Unnar1980/P1/README.md

 ##How to run the webpage.

 1. Open the index.html file in the project folder in a web browser to run the website.
-2. The results of the testing appears on the bottom of the page.